bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-10-31-gl3-migration.md

 *Administrators can use the last command to migrate resources in parallel, the same migration task can be run in separate processes each migrating a portion of the resources class simultaneously.*

+**If you have an error, try re-running the migration task to resolve any failed resources migration.**
+**Also, make sure that the Users migration has been successful.**

 ### Settings Migration
 The Site Settings and the Rooms Configuration will be migrated.

-The Site Settings are customisable settings related to the Greenlight application, such as the Brand colors, the Brand image, the Registration method, the Terms & Conditions.
+- The *Site Settings* are customisable settings related to the Greenlight application, such as the Brand colors, the Brand image, the Registration method, the Terms & Conditions.

-The Rooms Configuration are the settings that are related to the default configuration of all the rooms, such as *Allow Room to be Recorded*, *Allow any User to Start a Meeting*, *Access Codes*.
+- The *Rooms Configuration* are the settings that are related to the default configuration of all the rooms, such as *Allow Room to be Recorded*, *Allow any User to Start a Meeting*, *Access Codes*.

 Please note that:
 - The Brand image will not be migrated - it will have to be re-uploaded to GLv3 by the administrator.
-- The administrator will need to reassign the Room Limit as a Role Permission - on a per role - basis instead of a global Site Setting.
+- The administrator will need to reassign the Room Limit as a Role Permission (on a per role basis) instead of as a global Site Setting.

 **To migrate the settings, run the following command:**